-Metallic’s flagship Keno Silver project is a 100%-owned, brownfields property consisting of 171 square kilometres in the historic Keno Hill Silver District of Canada’s Yukon Territory, an area which has produced over 200 million ounces of silver at an average grade exceeding 1,300 grams per tonne1.
+Metallic’s Keno Silver project is a 100%-owned, brownfields property consisting of 171 square kilometres in the historic Keno Hill Silver District of Canada’s Yukon Territory, an area which has produced over 200 million ounces of silver at an average grade exceeding 1,300 grams per tonne1.
 Keno Hill hosts Hecla Mining's Keno Hill mines, one of the highest-grade primary silver operations in the world, featuring an estimated life of mine production grade of 804 grams per tonne.
 The area features excellent infrastructure, with well-developed and maintained roads, as well as access to the Yukon power grid.

 Keno Hill-type silver deposits consist of high-grade silver veins, typically 1-5 metres in width, grading from 200 g/t to >5,000 g/t silver, with associated lead and zinc sulphides.
 The largest individual deposits in the district, which range from 10 million to 100 million ounces of contained silver1, are associated with northeast trending, southeast dipping fault/vein structures that form major ore shoots in the preferred host rocks, Keno Hill quartzite and Triassic greenstone.